uniqueuniverse77-byte/liaotian/README.md

 - [ ] removing a follower from own Profile doesn't make changes to database for some reason
 - [ ] Messaging section soft errors (406, 4XX)
 - [ ] clicking on chat button couldn't utilize the url param for user to directly open conversation with someone
-- [ ] Mobile UI for Messages cuts off overflow from right side

 ---